Constitution and Bylaws of the Faculty

 The chair shall determine whether a person other than those provided for in Article I of the Constitution is eligible to attend a meeting and have the privilege to discuss.

-The following non-faculty members of the college staff, though not necessarily holding academic rank, have voting privileges in meetings of the faculty (except in election of members of the Faculty Personnel Council): the Vice President for Development; the Vice President for Finance and Administration; the Registrar; the Dean of Students; and the Vice President of Enrollment and Marketing.
+The following non-faculty members of the college staff, though not necessarily holding academic rank, have voting privileges in meetings of the faculty (except in election of members of the Faculty Personnel Committee): the Vice President for Development; the Vice President for Finance and Administration; the Registrar; the Vice President for Student Affairs and Dean of Students; and the Vice President of Enrollment and Marketing.

 Any retired Centenary faculty member with emeritus status may vote in faculty meetings during any regular semester in which he or she is teaching three or more semester hours.